MukhoTech/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd => it will always put the user in their home directory ls -l => Display current directory contents in a long format ls -la => Display current directory contents, including hidden files ls - an => Display the current content in a long term
+cd => it will always put the user in their home directory ls -l => Display current directory contents in a long format ls -la => Display current directory contents, including hidden files ls - lan => Display the current content in a long term